-Our established Digital Programme will be used to deliver three of the five proposed investments in this January Re-Opener, with the other two projects being delivered as follows:
+Our established Digital Programme will be used to deliver six of the eight proposed investments in this RIIO-T2 Re-Opener period, with the other two projects being delivered as follows:

-Project TReNDs and the RIIO-T3 Strategy & Planning will be undertaken as discrete projects, separate from our Digital Programme, as set out in the respective Project Definition and Investment Justification papers.
-RIIO-T3 Strategy & Planning will be delivered within the IT function.
+Project TreNDs and the RIIO-T3 Strategy & Planning will be undertaken as discrete projects, separate from our Digital Programme, as set out in the respective Project Definition and Investment Justification papers.
+RIIO-T3 Strategy & Planning will be delivered within the IT function, outside of the Digital Programme.
 Project TReNDS is already mobilised within our Assets and Operations Directorate.
-The remainder of this section focusses mainly on our Digital Programme, see the specific Project Definition and Justification Papers in Appendix 1 for more details on the delivery details for Project TReNDS and RIIO-T3 Strategy & Planning.
+The remainder of this section focusses mainly on our Digital Programme, see the specific Project Definition and Justification Papers in Appendix 1 (for January re-openers) and Appendix 2 (for Summer Re-openers) for more details on the delivery details for each proposed investment.